Progressive, modern medicine for family pets

 Please TEXT us at 519-842-7845 to let us know you have arrived.
 If you do not have a cell phone, there are specific parking spaces set aside for you so that a receptionist will be able to see when you arrive.
 We will notify you when it is your turn, and you will be able to bring your pet into the entry way to safely hand off to a staff member.
 All dogs must be on a secure leash and collar, and all cats need to be in a secure carrier.

 HOW TO PICK UP FOOD OR MEDICINE

 Please call us in advance (1-2 business days if possible) so that we can have it ready for you.
-Please TEXT us at 519-842-7845 on arrival, or notify the staff member at the door.
-If there is no one in the reception area, you can come in to pay, but we encourage prepaying for all med or food pick ups.
+Please TEXT us at 519-842-7845 on arrival, and we will bring your products out to your vehicle to you!